History

 June 1991

-“Laser Surgery” publishes in Scientific American.
-In the article, Dr. Berns discusses the potential for the use of lasers in surgical procedures for urinary tract calcification, vascular birthmarks, diabetic retinopathy and photodynamic therapies for cancer.
+In the Scientific American article “Laser Surgery,” Dr. Berns discusses the potential use of lasers in surgical procedures for conditions, such as urinary tract calcification, vascular birthmarks, diabetic retinopathy and photodynamic therapies for cancer.

 • Dr. Beckman Makes a Statement